sustainable-computing-io/kepler-operator/docs/api.md

-KeplerInternalSpec defines the desired state of Kepler
+KeplerInternalSpec defines the desired state of KeplerInternal

 <table>
     <thead>